 - It is impossible for a mouse to escape.

-- Mice can get into the trap from two different access points.
+- Mice can get into the trap from one access point.

 - Mice are immediately removed from the Shock N’ Drop kill chamber to the collection drawer below.

-- It is completely safe for children and house pets.
+- It can be used with caution around children and house pets.

 - It is very easy to use.